nsteffensen/catacity/README.md

 ```
 psql -d catacity -a -f db_setup.sql
 ```
 The database begins empty but a script is provided to seed it.
 WARNING, running the script deletes all existing data first.
-Any time you wish to delete the ENITRE database contents and replace with seed data, run the following:
+Any time you wish to delete the ENTIRE database contents and replace with seed data, run the following:
 ```
 psql -d catacity -a -f db_seed.sql
 ```